Countdown (2019 film)

 Countdown is a 2019 American supernatural horror film directed and written by Justin Dec, and starring Elizabeth Lail, Jordan Calloway, Talitha Bateman, Tichina Arnold, P.J.
 Byrne, Peter Facinelli, Anne Winters, and Tom Segura.
 The plot follows a group of people who discover a mobile app that correctly tells its users when they are going to die.

-Countdown was theatrically released in the United States on October 25, 2019, by Universal Pictures.
+Countdown was theatrically released in the United States on October 25, 2019, by STX Entertainment.
 It received negative reviews from critics, but grossed $48 million worldwide against a $6.5 million budget, becoming a commercial success.

 Plot

 At a party, teenager Courtney is convinced by her friends to download Countdown, an app that seemingly predicts how long a user has left to live.
 Courtney is startled to see it says she only has three hours left to live.
 After avoiding getting into a car with her drunk boyfriend Evan, Courtney receives a notification stating she has broken the "user agreement".
 Returning home, she is attacked by an unseen entity and killed as her timer reaches zero.
 At the same time, Evan crashes his car and a tree branch impales the seat where Courtney would have been sitting.

 Quinn Harris, a nurse who works at the hospital where Evan is admitted, dismisses his claims of a supernatural app but subsequently downloads it, only for the app to claim that she has only two days left to live.
 Evan skips his surgery and is informed he has violated the user agreement.
 He tries escaping the hospital, but is confronted by an apparition of Courtney in a stairwell before being killed by the entity.

 When Quinn finds out that Evan has died, she enters the morgue and checks his phone, which indicates no time left in the app.
 Concerned that she will die the next day, Quinn declines to go out with her family to visit her mother's grave.
 The app informs her that she has violated the user agreement.
 Shortly afterward, her boss Dr. Sullivan sexually harasses her and thwarts her attempt to report his offense to her supervisor.
 When Quinn researches the app, she finds that similar deaths have supposedly occurred involving other users, but the public generally considers them to be fake.
 She attempts to buy a new phone but finds that Countdown has downloaded itself onto it.